openstack-archive/fuel-plugin-xenserver/doc/source/test-plan.rst

    * - Steps
      -
        #.
 Create new OpenStack environment Fuel Web UI and select
-          “Liberty on Ubuntu 14.04” in the OpenStack release dropdown list
+          Mitaka on Ubuntu 14.04” in the OpenStack release dropdown list
        #.
 Check off QEMU and check on XenServer, Network is default to “Neutron
           with VLAN segmentation” and Storage is default to Cinder.
+Check on Ceph as Image Storage and Objects Storage.
 Other options are disabled.
        #.
-In Nodes Tab, add all 3 Controller Nodes, 3 Compute Nodes and 1
+In Nodes Tab, add all 3 Controller(with Ceph-OSD) Nodes, 3 Compute
-          Storage Node.
+          Nodes and 1 Cinder Node.
        #.
 Select all Compute Nodes and click “Configure Interfaces”, drag
           Storage/Management network from default eth0 to eth1, Private
           network to eth2.
 Leave PXE on eth0.
 No networks should be